 Felony Convictions: May not vote in an election while committed to imprisonment for a felony.
 More information here.

-If you do not provide the required proof of identification with this Affidavit on Application for Voter Registration, you will be required to do so at your polling place, or with your voted absentee mail-in ballot.
+If you do not provide the required proof of identification with the application, you will be required to do so at your polling place, or with your voted absentee mail-in ballot.

 Other Voter Registration Qualifications: Voters must re-register after doing any of the following: